Darkyenus/wemi/docs/DESIGN.md

 The main difference to notice is that configuration has a description, like keys.

-It is a soft convention to name configurations with the description of the activity in which the configuration will be used, with the verb in *present participle*, that is, ending with *-ing*.
+It is a soft convention to name configurations with the description of the activity in which the configuration will be used, with the verb in *present participle* (ending with *-ing*).
 If the configuration is not used for an activity, any descriptive name is fine.

 Standard configurations are defined in `wemi.Configurations` object.